alumina-lang/alumina/docs/lang_guide.md

 assert!(FancyInt { inner: 1 } < FancyInt { inner: 2 });
 assert!(FancyInt { inner: 3 } == FancyInt { inner: 3 });
 ```

+# Miscellaneous

+## Style conventions

+Alumina follows similar naming and code formatting conventions for most items as Rust.

+- Functions, macros, function parameters and local variables are `snake_case`
+- Types and protocols are `PascalCase`
+  - An exception to this are type operators, which are `snake_case` (e.g. [arguments_of](https://docs.alumina-lang.net/std/builtins/arguments_of.html))
+- Constants and statics are `SCREAMING_SNAKE_CASE`
+- Egyptian brackets are prefered for blocks
+    ```rust
+    if x == 5 {
+        // ...
+    }

+    fn foo() {
+        // ...
+    }
+    ```

+Some other conventions:

+- Private fields and methods are prefixed with an underscore
+- `Self` is used as the first type parameter of protocols
+- Protocol names are usually adjectives.
+They will often have the -able suffix where applicable (e.g. `Equatable`, `Comparable`, `Cloneable`)